salesforcecli/plugin-packaging/messages/package_pushupgrade_schedule.md

 # output

 Push upgrade has been scheduled.
-To check the status of this push upgrade, use push upgrade request ID [%s] with either “package push-upgrade list” or “package push-upgrade report”.
+To check the status of this push upgrade, use push upgrade request ID [%s] with either "package push-upgrade list" or "package push-upgrade report".